jquery/learn.jquery.com/page/events/introduction-to-events.md

 If the element has default functionality for a specific event (like a link opens a new page, a button in a form submits the form, etc), that default functionality can be cancelled.
 This is often useful for AJAX requests.
 When a user clicks on a button to submit a form via AJAX, we'd want to cancel the button/form's default action (to submit it to the form's `action` attribute), and we would instead do an AJAX request to accomplish the same task for a more seamless experience.
 To do this, we would utilize the event object and call its `preventDefault` method.
 We can also prevent the event from bubbling up the DOM tree using `stopPropagation` so that parent elements aren't notified of its occurrence (in the case that event delegation is being used).

 ```
-//Preventing a default action from occurring and stopping the event bubbling
+// Preventing a default action from occurring and stopping the event bubbling
-$("form").on( "submit", function( event ) {
+$( "form" ).on( "submit", function( event ) {

 	// Prevent the form's default submission.
 	event.preventDefault();

-  // Prevent event from bubbling up DOM tree, prohibiting delegation
 	event.stopPropagation();

 	// Make an AJAX request to submit the form data

 });
 ```